google/transmat/README.md

 ## Connecting the web, and beyond
 The project's vision is to connect the web.
-By promoting the use of JSON-LD data transfers, applications will be able to speak the same language indepently from their implementation.
+By promoting the use of JSON-LD data transfers, applications will be able to speak the same language independently from their implementation.
 With growing adoption, users will be able to transfer data without friction to any other applications, across the web.
 How cool is that?